ministryofjustice/analytics-platform-ops/git-crypt/README.md

        gpg --list-keys |grep '^ '|sort

-   To add someone, they might already be in the [private key store](if they agree, add it to the https://github.com/ministryofjustice/analytical-platform-public-keys).
+   If a current user is not on your GPG keyring you need to get hold of their public key.
+They might already be in the [repo of public keys](https://github.com/ministryofjustice/analytical-platform-public-keys).
 Otherwise you need to [ask them for their public GPG key](#adding-someones-gpg-key-to-the-repo).
-Either way you need to [add their key to your keychain and trust it](#adding-someones-gpg-key-to-the-repo).
+Now [add their key to your keychain and trust it](#adding-someones-gpg-key-to-the-repo).

 3. Create a branch for this change: